What Chemicals Make up Crackle Glaze?

 • Ferro Frit 3195 produces less crazing

-• If you blend these two together with more 3100, you get a lot more crazing
+• If you blend these two with more 3100, you get a lot more crazing

 • You can always change up and control the recipe as well

-• You can also keep the oxides constant but move the KNaO (Ceramic oxide KNaO Potassium/Sodium Oxides) up a lot in order to increase the crazing, and down to reduce it
+• You can also keep the oxides constant but move the KNaO (Ceramic oxide KNaO Potassium/Sodium Oxides) up a lot to increase the crazing, and down to reduce it

-So yes, you can actually mess with all of these chemicals in order to produce some amazing types of crazing, and it’s so different from what you may be used to that it can markedly help your functional wares.
+So yes, you can mess with all of these chemicals to produce some amazing types of crazing, and it’s so different from what you may be used to that it can markedly help your functional wares.

 Cautions on Crazing